Section 1 | General Advice

 |4GB RAM, 32GB storage or better

 NOTE: Specific Subject Requirements: If your child is doing media studies, photography or art design and wishes to have a yearly education Adobe Creative Cloud subscription, a MacBook or a Windows laptop is required and it should have at least 8GB RAM and a 256GB SSD hard drive.
 The Windows processor should be able to perform at 2.4GHz or faster.
-A MacBook Air works well, but the MacBook Pro will give you more “grunt” and will process quicker.
-In 2020, the school introduced year 11 digital technologies which will lead on to year 12 digital technologies in 2021.
-Students studying this subject will need a Macbook or a Windows laptop with the same specs as those to run Adobe Creative Cloud
+A MacBook Air works well, especially the 2021 model with the new M1 chip, but the MacBook Pro will give you more “grunt” and will process quicker.
+Students studying digital technologies in years 11-13 will need a Macbook or a Windows laptop with the same specs as those to run Adobe Creative Cloud

 Section 3 | Advantages & Disadvantages of Each Device